Chiogros/nSEA/README.md

 ## Why

 SEB isn't available for GNU/Linux.
-Linux students, whenever an exam is taken, have to connect through school computers with Windows.
+Linux students, whenever an exam is taken, must connect via the school's Windows computers.

 ## How